robertcedwards/juice-docs/docs/dao/foundation.md

 DAO membership is required by the people and projects who raise funds on the Juicebox protocol, is given to people who are currently stewarding its focus areas, and is open to people who choose to help fund its treasury.

 Membership is represented via the JBX token issued using the Juicebox protocol itself.
+All JBX holders are JuiceboxDAO members.

 Members can quit by burning any portion of their tokens at any time and take with them a portion of the treasury's funds.